Cyclic Implicit Complexity: Introduction

-Little is known, however, about the complexity-theoretic aspects of regular proofs.
-Kuperberg, Pinault and Pous~\cite{kuperberg2019cyclic} introduced a circular proof system based on Kleene algebras and seen as a computational machinery for recognising languages.
-The system and its affine version capture, respectively, the regular languages and the languages accepted in logarithmic time by random-access Turing machines.
-Their work does not consider the cut rule, which allows for a proof-theoretical description of function composition and is the key ingredient to express recursion in a cyclic-theoretic setting.
+However little is known about the complexity-theoretic aspects of circular proofs.
+Usual termination arguments for circularly typed programs are nonconstructive, proceeding by contradiction and using a non-recursive `totality' oracle (cf.~\cite{Kuperberg-Pous21,Das2021,Das2021-preprint}).
+As a result, these arguments are not appropriate for delivering feasible complexity bounds (cf.~\cite{das2018logical}).

-The present paper aims at bridging the gap between regular proofs and Implicit Computational Complexity (ICC), a branch of computational complexity studying machine-free languages and calculi able to capture a given complexity class without relying on explicit resource bounds.
-Our starting point is Bellantoni and Cook's function algebra $\bc$ characterising the polynomial time computable functions ($\fptime$) using \emph{safe recursion}.
-Functions of $\bc$ have shape $f(x_1,...,x_n;y_{1},...,y_{m})$, where the semicolon separates the \emph{normal} arguments $x_1,...,x_n$ from the \emph{safe} arguments $y_{1},...,y_{m}$.
-The idea behind safe recursion is that only normal arguments can be used as recursive parameters, while recursive calls can only appear in safe position.
-This prevents recursive calls becoming recursive parameters of other previously defined functions.
-In the spirit of the Curry-Howard paradigm, which identifies proofs and programs, $\bc$ can be alternatively designed as a sequent calculus proof-system where safe recursion is introduced by a specific inference rule $\saferec$.
-In this system, a two-sorted function $f(x_1,...,x_n;y_{1},...,y_{m})$ is represented by a derivation of the sequent $\lists{n}{\sn}{\sn}, \lists{m}{\n}{\n}\seqar \n$ where $\n$ is the ground type for natural numbers and $\sn$ is its modal version.
+The present paper aims to bridge this gap by proposing a circular foundation for Implicit Computational Complexity (ICC), a branch of computational complexity studying machine-free characterisations of complexity classes.
+Our starting point is Bellantoni and Cook's famous function algebra $\bc$ characterising the polynomial time computable functions ($\fptime$) using \emph{safe recursion} \cite{BellantoniCook}.
+The prevailing idea behind safe recursion (and its predecessor, `ramified' recursion \cite{Leivant91}) is to organise data into strata in a way that prevents recursive calls being substituted into recursive parameters of previously defined functions.
+This approach has been successfully employed to give resource-bound-free characterisations of polynomial-time \cite{BellantoniCook}, levels of the polynomial-time hierarchy \cite{Bellantoni-fph}, and levels of the Grzegorczyk hierarchy \cite{Wirz99characterizingthe}, and has been extended to higher-order settings too \cite{Hofmann97,Leivant99}.